 Just because a salad doesn’t have salad greens doesn’t mean it’s short on fruits and veggies!
 Mashed avocado is a fantastic base for deli salads, with the added bonus of a fluffy, whipped texture.
 For example, this Avocado Potato Salad makes for a light, yet satisfying, snack.
 The same goes for this Avocado Egg Salad.
 Try baking your own vegetable chips — made with thinly sliced sweet potatoes, beets, parsnips, or carrots — to dip into deli salads.

 And remember: A diet powered by plants still needs plenty of healthy fats.
-Double up with this Avocado and Tuna Tomato Salad Stack, which contains unsaturated fats that help the body absorb vitamins A, D, E, and K.
+Double up by adding avocados, which contain unsaturated fats that help the body absorb vitamins A, D, E, and K.

 What’s so good about good fats?
 The body needs some dietary fat to help with the absorption of nutrients.
 Good fats do not raise LDL (bad) cholesterol levels.
 One-third of a medium avocado contains 6 grams of naturally good fat.
 Learn more about the good fats in avocados here.